✓ Updated May 2026

 Best time: Oct-Apr

 culturalWander through the labyrinthine alleys of Souq Waqif as the evening cools and the air fills with the aroma of spices, grilled meats, and shisha.
-This vibrant marketplace comes alive at night, offering a sensory feast of traditional crafts, falconry displays, and bustling cafes.
+This is the heart of Doha's social scene, where locals gather for tea, conversation, and to browse everything from traditional garments to exotic birds.

 Best time: Oct-Apr